Ipswich Borough Council has received many enquiries about fire safety in the wake of the Grenfell Tower tragedy.

 How many tower blocks does the Council own?

 Our first priority in the wake of the tragedy was on the 12-storey Cumberland Towers, the only tower block we own.
 Our general needs housing is in four-storey buildings or less.

 Has Cumberland Towers been inspected?

 Yes.
-It was inspected by a Suffolk Fire & Rescue Service and the Ipswich and East Suffolk Building Control team on 20th June.
+It was inspected by a Suffolk Fire & Rescue Service and the Ipswich and East Suffolk Building Control team.
 This did not raise fire safety concerns.
 An independent Fire Risk Assessment was already in place.

 Since the Cumberland Towers Fire Safety Risk Assessment was carried out in March 2017 there have been a number of updates to improve fire safety still further and to reassure tenants.
 Read more.

 Is Cumberland Towers different in construction from Grenfell Tower?

 Yes.
 It is of a completely different construction and all the external structural work (cladding, window openings etc.) taking place as part of the building’s refurbishment meets all fire safety and building control requirements.

 Is cladding being applied to Cumberland Towers?

 The cladding at Grenfell Tower was aluminium composite cladding with an air gap between it and the main building fabric.
 The Cumberland Towers cladding is mineral wool applied to the face of the building, finished with render.
 This has a high fire protection rating and has BS476-6 and BS476-7 certification.